ePages-de/epages-devportal/beyond-essence/help-center/language-characteristics.md

 **Grammar**

 - Use infinitive in the title of a help article.
-Do NOT use gerundium or direct speech.
+Do not use gerundium or direct speech.

 **Terminology**

-- Do not use a "computer specific language".
-E.g. use "select" or "navigate" instead of "click" or "hover with your mouse over..".
+- Use a language that can be applied to touch devices (e.g. tablets and smartphones).
+E.g. use "select" or "navigate to ..." instead of "click" or "hover with your mouse over...".
 - Use the path to a view if the navigation takes more than one step: "In the sidebar of the cockpit, navigate to **Products > Product overview**."